 Whether you’re running a brick-and-mortar store or an ecommerce site, the ROI of your marketing depends on employee communication.
 And with so many personalities in a typical office (even if it’s a virtual workplace), maintaining clear communication can be a challenge.

-What Are the Different Types of Communication Styles?
+What Are the Different Communication Styles?

 Each style has both behavioral characteristics as well as non-verbal behavior tendencies.
 As you explore these different learning styles, you’ll likely notice one applies to you more than the others.
 You’ll also find yourself thinking about the different people you work with and the communications style that best applies to each of them.

 The truth is, you need different communication styles in the workplace to keep a balance.
 Can you imagine if everyone had an aggressive communication style?

 Those with a passive communication style tend to act somewhat indifferently, meaning they are constantly yielding to others.
 Instead of expressing their feelings and opinions, they prefer to just listen to others express themselves.
 It’s not uncommon for those with this communication style to have a lot of built-up resentment since they don’t share their feelings.
 They are often misunderstood because of their lack of expressing themselves.

 Passive communicators tend to excel in resolving conflict and are very easy to get along with.
 But they also have the inability to say no. This causes them to put in long work hours and easily become exhausted.

 A common phrase of a passive communicator is: “I just want to keep the peace.”

 People who boast an aggressive communication style are very opinionated.
 They don’t mind saying exactly what is on their mind, even it hurts someone else’s feelings.
 They are often loud and demanding and have a tendency to blame their mistakes on others.
 They also ask questions rudely but then demand respect from others.
 When controlled properly, those with this communication style usually make great leaders because of their ability to get others to follow them.